 The ancient art of Gyotaku, or fish rubbing, dates back to the mid-1800s.
 In order to record their catches, fishermen “printed” the fish they caught on paper.
 By coating both sides of a fish in ink and pressing it between folded pieces of paper, the fisherman could capture a picture-perfect image of both sides of the fish.

 No longer needed as a recording tool, Gyotaku has since become an art form unto itself.
 The technique captures the delicate details of a variety of natural objects like leaves and flowers.
 In some cases, artists will simply supplement the ink printings with additional hand drawings and color.
-But in other cases, students create a repeating pattern using the same object.
+In other cases, students create a repeating pattern using the same object.
 As the saturation and ink color fades with multiple uses, the artist fills the color in by hand.

 What other objects could be made into art using Gyotako?
 Share your ideas in the comments below!